-Look at Fig 5.2 and find out: of these countries how many are in Asia?
-Colour them on a world map.
-RESOURCES AND DEVELOPMENT Cultural: Places with religion or cultural significance attract people.
-Varanasi, Jerusalem and Vatican city are some examples.
-Economic: Industrial areas provide employment opportunities.
-Large number of people are attracted to these areas.
-Osaka in Japan and Mumbai in India are two densely populated areas.
-POPULATION CHANGE The population change refers to change in the number of people during a specific time.
-The world population has not been stable.
-It has increased manifold as seen in the Fig 5.3.
-Why?
-This is actually due to changes in the number of births and deaths.
-For an extremely long period of human history, until the 1800s, the world's population grew steadily but slowly.
-Large numbers of babies were born, but they died early too.
+- (1) The population change refers to change in the number of people during a specific time. - (2) The world population has not been stable.
+It has increased manifold.
+This is actually due to changes in the number of births and deaths. - (3) For an extremely long period of human history, until the 1800s, the world's population grew steadily but slowly. - (4) Large numbers of babies were born, but they died early too.
 This was as there were no proper health facilities.
 Sufficient food was not available for all the people.
 Farmers were not able to produce enough to meet the food requirements of all the people.
-As a result the total increase in population was very low.
-In 1804, the world's population reached one billion.
-A hundred and fifty five years later, in 1959, the world's population reached 3 billion.
-This is often called population explosion.
-In 1999, 40 years later, the population doubled to 6 billion.
-The main reason for this growth was that with better food supplies and medicine, deaths were reducing, while the number of births still remained fairly high.
-Births are usually measured using the birth rate i.e. the number of live births per 1,000 people.
-Deaths are usually measured using the death rate i.e. the number of deaths per 1,000 people.
-Migrations is the movement of people in and out of an area.
-(100) (170 (265
+As a result the total increase in population was very low. - (5) In 1820, the world's population reached one billion.
+A hundred and fifty years later, in the early 1970s, the world's population reached 3 billion.
+This is often called population explosion. - (6) In 1999, less than 30 years later, the population doubled to 6 billion.
+The main reason for this growth was that with better food supplies and medicine, deaths were reducing, while the number of births still remained fairly high. - Birth Rate: Births are usually measured using the birth rate i.e. the number of live births per 1,000 people. - Death Rate: Deaths are usually measured using the death rate i.e. the number of deaths per 1,000 people. - (a) Migrations is the movement of people in and out of an area.